The American Criminal Justice System

 Law enforcement may also include criminal profilers, special agents and civilian regulatory or investigative personnel.
 Once a crime has been detected, law enforcement officers write reports and collect evidence, and develop probable cause.
 Once sufficient evidence exists to show a person has committed a crime, he is arrested and brought to the court system for trial and adjudication or judgment.

-The court system is where an arrested person has the ability to stand trial, view the evidence against him and confront his accusers.
+The court system is where an arrested person can stand trial, view the evidence against him and confront his accusers.
 During the court phase of a criminal case, the person who was arrested becomes a defendant.

-The court process is often a long one, and people may sometimes wait a year or longer before they are actually brought to trial.
-In most cases, they are able to go about their business freely, with some conditions, while they await trial.
+The court process is often a long one, and people may sometimes wait a year or longer before they are brought to trial.
+In most cases, they can go about their business freely, with some conditions, while they await trial.
 In extraordinary circumstances, though, defendants are held in jail until their trial.
-This typically occurs if they are considered to be flight risks or a danger to the public.
+It typically occurs if they are considered to be flight risks or a danger to the public.

 Careers available within the court system are: